Tips on How to Conceive a Baby Boy

 There are always times that you might need access to pre-packaged food options though.
 That might be taking a road trip, staying somewhere without a kitchen or going to someone’s house when you need an easy meal.
 The next tricky part is choosing a good one.

 The baby food market is BOOMING at the moment, with an influx of new products on the shelf and in the fridge/freezer section.
 Most parents aren’t sure whether these foods are a reasonable option and are overwhelmed by the choice on the shelves.

 Most baby foods meet my criteria for sugar and salt on the nutrition panel, so you have to be smarter about what to look for.

 If an ingredient is used in the name of the food (e.g. Lamb and vegetable casserole) the manufacturer must declare what percentage comes from that ingredient.
 Check that the key ingredient (e.g. the lamb) isn’t just a token inclusion.
 We want 10% or higher as a minimum.

 Ingredients are always listed in descending order.
 The ingredient listed first is in the greatest quantity by weight and the ingredient listed last is in the least quantity by weight.
 If the first ingredient is water or fruit, then you know that’s making up the majority of the product.
 Try to choose one with vegetables listed first.

 Commercial purees are very smooth.
 Challenge your baby with an age-appropriate finger food alongside the puree.
 This might be as basic as a slice of avocado or wedge of orange.

-There are a range of great frozen baby purees in our supermarkets now.
-They’re not as convenient for on-the-go meals but are a nutritious back up to keep in your freezer.
+There are a range of great baby purees in our supermarkets now.
+They’re a convenient for on-the-go meals and are a good back up to keep on the ready.

 There are a number of chefs and businesses who have started producing options that they deliver to your door.
 These foods are convenient, and still have the benefits of home-made.